About me

 Detecting Planets Around Evolved Stars with TESS

-Advised by Prof. Dan Huber and Dr. Sam Grunblatt
+Advised by Prof. Dan Huber and Prof. Sam Grunblatt

 The explosion of exoplanet detection in the last decade has enabled astronomers to study the underlying characteristics of planet populations.
 Planets orbiting main-sequence stars have been characterized in detail, however planets orbiting evolved stars remain mysterious due to the small sample of observed transiting planets around post-main-sequence stars.